Server-Side Tracking for Agencies: The 2026 Guide

 Server-Side Tracking Explained (Without the Jargon)

-Server-side tracking solves the client-side problem by moving data collection from the browser to your server.
+Server-side tracking solves the client-side problem by moving the critical data transmission from the browser to your server.
 Here’s how it works in plain English.

 The Old Way: Browser-Based Pixels